 These factors are particularly important for unregulated over-the-counter derivatives.
-The effectiveness of clearing facilities available may be a relevant consideration in assessing the counterparty credit risk associated with some types of over-the-counter derivatives, such as credit default swaps.
+The effectiveness of clearing facilities available may be a relevant consideration in assessing the counterparty risk associated with some types of over-the-counter derivatives, such as credit default swaps.

 - 16.6.11 A counterparty risk appetite statement sets out the level of risk the insurer is willing to accept that a counterparty will be unable to meet its obligations as they fall due.
-This may impact the insurer's financial position through, for example, reductions in fair value or impairment of investments, loss of reinsurance cover, open market exposures or the loss of securities that have been loaned. - 46.6.10 16.6.12 In deciding whether it is necessary to require a counterparty risk appetite statement, the supervisor should take into account the size of the insurer's counterparty exposures, both in absolute terms and relative to the insurer's portfolio, according to the characteristics outlined in ICP 16.6.4, as well as the complexity and form of these exposures.
+This may impact the insurer's financial position through, for example, reductions in fair value or impairment of investments, loss of reinsurance cover, open market exposures or the loss of securities that have been loaned. - 16.6.12 In deciding whether it is necessary to require a counterparty risk appetite statement, the supervisor should take into account the size of the insurer's counterparty exposures, both in absolute terms and relative to the insurer's portfolio, according to the characteristics outlined in ICP 16.6.4, as well as the complexity and form of these exposures.
 Particular attention should be paid to financial sector counterparties, as these counterparties may be more likely to contribute to the build-up of systemic risk.
-Attention should also be paid to off-balance sheet exposures or commitments, as these may be more likely to materialise during stress. - CF 16.6.a The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide investment policy that sets criteria for investment quality and addresses the selection of, and exposure to, low-quality investments or investments whose security is difficult to assess. - CF 16.6.a.1 The group-wide investment policy should take into account the different regulatory investment requirements of the jurisdictions in which the IAIG operates. - CF 16.6.b The group-wide supervisor requires the Head of the IAIG to set minimum criteria for the liquidity and location of its investment portfolio in the group-wide investment policy so that the IAIG can make payments to policyholders or creditors when and where they fall due. - CF 16.6.b.1 The minimum criteria for liquidity may be addressed by reference in the group-wide investment policy to a separate liquidity policy. - CF 16.6.cCF 16.6.b The group-wide supervisor requires the Head of the IAIG to:
+Attention should also be paid to off-balance sheet exposures or commitments, as these may be more likely to materialise during stress. - CF 16.6.a The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide investment policy that sets criteria for investment quality and addresses the selection of, and exposure to, low-quality investments or investments whose security is difficult to assess. - CF 16.6.a.1 The group-wide investment policy should take into account the different regulatory investment requirements of the jurisdictions in which the IAIG operates. - CF 16.6.b The group-wide supervisor requires the Head of the IAIG to: - set limits, or other requirements, in the group-wide investment policy so that assets are properly diversified and asset concentration risk is mitigated; and - have a counterparty risk appetite statement. - CF 16.6.b.1 The IAIG should avoid excessive concentrations in any particular: - type of asset; - credit rating; - issuer/counterparty or related entities of an issuer/ counterparty; - · financial market; - sector; or - geographic area. - CF 16.6.b.2 To support the assessment of concentrations, the IAIG should analyse aggregate exposures to individual counterparties and to groups of related counterparties both at the legal entity level and group-wide level. - CF 16.6.c The group-wide supervisor requires the Head of the IAIG to establish criteria on intra-group investments in the group-wide investment policy.